darinz/ML/10_reinforcement_learning/04_policy_gradient.md

 5. **Hierarchical**: Combine with hierarchical RL

 Policy gradient methods remain fundamental to modern reinforcement learning, providing the foundation for many advanced algorithms and applications.

+## From Theoretical Understanding to Practical Implementation

+We've now explored **policy gradient methods** - model-free reinforcement learning techniques that directly optimize policy parameters using gradient ascent.
+We've seen how REINFORCE learns policies from experience, how variance reduction techniques improve learning efficiency, and how these methods enable learning in complex, unknown environments where model-based approaches are not feasible.

+However, while understanding the theoretical foundations of reinforcement learning and policy gradient methods is essential, true mastery comes from **practical implementation**.
+The concepts we've learned - MDPs, value functions, continuous state spaces, advanced control, and policy gradients - need to be applied to real problems to develop intuition and practical skills.

+This motivates our exploration of **hands-on coding** - the practical implementation of all the reinforcement learning concepts we've learned.
+We'll put our theoretical knowledge into practice by implementing value and policy iteration, building continuous state RL systems, applying advanced control methods, and developing policy gradient algorithms for real-world problems.

+The transition from theoretical understanding to practical implementation represents the bridge from knowledge to application - taking our understanding of how reinforcement learning works and turning it into practical tools for building intelligent agents that learn from experience.

+In the next section, we'll implement complete reinforcement learning systems, experiment with different algorithms, and develop the practical skills needed for real-world applications in robotics, control, and autonomous systems.

+---

+**Previous: [Advanced Control Methods](03_advanced_control.md)** - Learn specialized control techniques for structured systems.

+**Next: [Hands-on Coding](05_hands-on_coding.md)** - Implement reinforcement learning algorithms with practical examples.